 When pickling is applied to make objects persistent, use exception handling to cleanup partially written files.

-Understand the difference between testing for equality (for example, ==) and identity (for example, is) and do not depend on object identity tests to pass or fail when the variables reference immutable objects.
+Prefer the use of equality (==) to identity (is) and clearly document any use of identity

 Use the intern()function to enforce optimization when memory optimization is required for non-simple strings.

 Consider using the id function to test for object equality.